Chekanov's dichotomy in contact topology: Contact coisotropic submanifold

-\begin{remark} In fact, in the contact topology set-up, Legendrian submanifolds are not the only coisotropic submanifolds breaking the infinitesimally displaceable rules (hold in symplectic set-up as in Example \ref{ex-inf-dis}).
-In a 3-dimensional contact manifold $(M, \xi)$, there exists a special hypersurface, called {\it convex} surface (introduced by Giroux, see Definition 2.8 in \cite{Etn}), which admits a transversal contact vector field.
+\begin{remark} In fact, in the contact topology set-up, Legendrian submanifolds are not the only coisotropic submanifolds that break the infinitesimally displaceable rule.
+In a 3-dimensional contact manifold $(M, \xi)$, there exists a special class surfaces, called {\it convex} surface, introduced by Giroux in \cite{Gir91}, which admits a transversal contact vector field.
 Hence, this provides a family of contact coisotropic submanifolds, not Legendrian, which are also infinitesimally displaceable.
 In particular, any such convex surface can never be a pre-Lagrangian.
-What is interesting is that, by Theorem 2.23 in \cite{Etn}, a $C^{\infty}$-generic closed embedded surface is convex, therefore any pre-Lagrangian submanifold can be $C^{\infty}$-perturbed into a convex surface and it shows the infinitesimally displaceability property is not stable at all.\end{remark}
+It is one of Giroux's great achievements that a $C^{\infty}$-generic closed embedded surface is convex (see Proposition II 2.6 in \cite{Gir91}), therefore any pre-Lagrangian submanifold of a contact $3$-manifold can be $C^{\infty}$-perturbed into a convex surface, which shows that infinitesimal non-displaceability is not stable at all.\end{remark}